Can Persons In The Military Sue For Medical Malpractice?

 Our Jacksonville military medical negligence attorneys are well-versed in these complexities and are ready to handle the challenges of your medical negligence or military malpractice case.
 If a military doctor or hospital has injured you or a family member as the result of treatment, the best course of action is to contact our team, which is experienced in this complex legal specialty.
 We will evaluate your case and determine your eligibility for filing.
 With limited exceptions, there is a two-year statute of limitations imposed on claims brought against the U.S. government.

-Maximum Recovery in Military Medical Malpractice or Negligence Cases
+Maximum Recovery In Military Medical Malpractice Or Negligence Cases

-At Spohrer Dodd, our dedication is to obtaining maximum recovery for each client we represent.
+At Spohrer Dodd Trial Attorneys, our dedication is to obtaining maximum recovery for each client we represent.
 One example is Burch v.
 The United States.
 A navy wife underwent an unnecessary hysterectomy at a naval hospital by doctors treating her for chronic pelvic pain, supposedly caused by endometriosis.
 This life-changing surgery was performed although the doctors knew her real condition was a treatable disease of the bladder.
 The verdict awarded to our client in this case was $2,040,000.